Real Time Shader Editing

 1

-Load a preset and mess with it
+Load a preset and change it

 2